The CoRa Tensor Compiler: Compilation for Ragged Tensors with Minimal Padding: Introduction

 In summary, this paper makes the following contributions: \begin{enumerate}[topsep=0pt, itemsep=-0.25em, leftmargin=1.25em] \item We present \Sys, a tensor compiler for ragged tensors.
 To our knowledge, \Sys~is the first tensor compiler that allows efficient computation on ragged tensors.

 \item As part of the design, we generalize the API, abstractions and the mechanisms of tensor compilers and propose new scheduling primitives for ragged tensors.

 \item We evaluate \Sys~on a variety of ragged operators.
 For a transformer encoder layer, we perform $1.6\times$ better than PyTorch~\cite{PyTorch} and as well as FasterTransformer~\cite{FT}, a highly optimized transformer implementation, on an Nvidia V100 GPU.
-On an ARM CPU, we obtain overall speedups of $1.86\times$ and $1.89\times$ over PyTorch and TensorFlow~\cite{TensorFlow}, respectively, on the multi-head attention (MHA) module~\cite{transformer} used in transformers. \end{enumerate}
+On a 64-core ARM CPU, we are $1.37\times$ faster than TensorFlow~\cite{TensorFlow}, for the multi-head attention (MHA) module~\cite{transformer} used in transformers. \end{enumerate}